Do Moth Balls Keep Mice Away

 Myths and Misconceptions About Rodent Control

-The belief in mothballs as a mouse deterrent is just one of many myths surrounding pest control.
-Here are a few others and the truth behind them:
+The belief in mothballs as a mouse deterrent is just one of many myths surrounding Braintree pest control.
+Here are a few others, along with the truths behind them:

-• Reality: While cats can catch mice, they are not a reliable or complete solution for infestations.
+Reality: While cats may catch mice, they are not a comprehensive solution for infestations.

-• Reality: Mice are opportunistic and will infest any home that provides food, warmth, and shelter.
+Reality: Mice are opportunistic and will infest any home that offers food, warmth, and shelter, regardless of cleanliness.

-• Reality: Mice often prefer foods like peanut butter, seeds, or grains over cheese.
+Reality: Mice are more attracted to foods like peanut butter, seeds, or grains than to cheese.

 Final Thoughts: A Safer, Smarter Approach to Rodent Control

-For more information or to schedule a consultation, contact South Shore IPM today.
-Together, we can ensure your home remains pest-free without relying on myths or risky remedies.
+For more information or to schedule a consultation, contact us today.
+Together, we’ll ensure your home remains pest-free, eliminating the risks and myths associated with DIY remedies.

 Similar Posts